SBB Vukovi Beograd: 2011

 Switch in generations took place before the start of the season.
 Vukovi have lost approximately 10 starters.
 Also, at the beginning of the season, Vukovi best all around player Andrej Tasic retired from playing.
 Defense leaders LB Milos Todorovic and FS Ivan Ristic are also retired before the start of the season.
 Vukovi promoted their assistant coach to interim head coach Reuben Droughns, since new head coach, Rex Stevenson, was fired after just one game.
 Vukovi brought in new American qurtarback Vinnie Miroth (former University of Tennessee at Chattanooga quarterback), and many new players came up from junior team and other Serbian teams.
 Other American players, McDowell and Stubbs remained with the team in 2011.

 Two Serbian federations were reunited after a two-year break, making the SAAF Serbian Superleague a lot harder competition in 2011.
 Before the season, the Vukovi were not considered favorites to win the championship.
 Big problems with injuries have further weakened the team during the season.
 However, the Vukovi were able to record only one loss in the CEFL league regular season (from Ljubljana Silverhawks) and one loss in the SAAF Serbian Superleague regular season (from the biggest rival Kragujevac Wild Boars).

 After the victory over the Pancevo Panthers in the semifinals of SAAF Serbian Superleague, Vukovi advanced to the finals which was played in Kragujevac.
 Vukovi have played one of the best games in the history of the team, and won 51–36 over Kragujevac Wild Boars.
 The MVP of the finals was Bratislav Bosnjak, who came before the start of the season from Pancevo Panthers.

 Vinnie Miroth played great all season, and was named CEFL league offensive MVP and also CEFL finals offensive MVP.
-Vukovi once again won CEFL Bowl, beating in another exciting final Budapest Wolves 34–33 in Budapest.
+Vukovi once again won CEFL Bowl, beating Budapest Wolves 34–33 in Budapest.

 Vukovi Beograd remained undefeated in their home grounds, stadium at Ada Ciganlija for the fifth straight season.

 2012

 Before the start of the season Vukovi promoted their new head coach Sean Embree, a coach with experience at Denver Broncos and Colorado Buffaloes.
 Reuben Droughns remained with the team as defensive coordinator.
 Once again, team had a change of generations and also many new players from other Serbian teams joined in.
 RB Brandon McDowell extended his contract and the team brought the new quarterback Lance Kriesien (Northern Arizona University).

 On 13 March 2012, the biggest Serbian cable network Serbia Broadband became the main sponsor, and the team changed its name to SBB Vukovi Beograd.

-After winning the national title against their fiercest rival the Wild Boars once again, Vukovi lost the CEFL finals against Ljubljana Silverhawks with 34–21.
-It was their first ever loss on home grounds at Ada Ciganlija.
+After winning the national title against their fiercest rival, the Wild Boars, once again, Vukovi lost the CEFL finals against the Ljubljana Silverhawks with 34–21.
+It was their first-ever loss on home grounds at Ada Ciganlija.

 Player awards went to linebacker Nemanja "Scholes" Lazarevic who was voted as Serbian Superleague defensive MVP.
 Wide receiver Filip Stojanovic received Superleague offensive MVP award.
 Lance Kriesien was voted as MVP of the Serbian finals and he also got award for best CEFL offensive player in 2012.